jacqueline-rivera/customer-churn/README.md

 Customer attrition, or customer churn, is the percentage of customers that stop using a product within a given time frame.
 The first goal of this project is to identify important features that help determine if a customer will churn.
 The second goal of this project is to build a model that will predict if a customer will churn.

 # Data
 The Telco Customer Churn dataset is utilized in this project and can be found [here](https://www.kaggle.com/blastchar/telco-customer-churn).
+This dataset contains 7,043 unique records with the following attributes:
+* Customer demographic attributes:
   * customerID
   * gender
-* SeniorCitizen
+  * SeniorCitizen (1 if customer is a senior citizen, 0 if not)
-* Partner
+  * Partner ('Yes' if customer has a partner, 'No' if not)
-* Dependents
+  * Dependents ('Yes' if customer has dependents, 'No' if not)

 * tenure
-* PhoneService
+* PhoneService - Did customer sign up for this service?
 * MultipleLines
 * InternetService
 * OnlineSecurity